bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/interplanetary-transfer-phasing.md

 ## Phase Angles for a Return Trip

 Now let's assume that the spacecraft is located at the final planet and wants to return to the initial planet.
 What should the phase angle at departure from the final planet be?
-Assuming that the transfer time is the same for the return trip, we can see from Eq. {eq}`eq:interplanetary-final-phase-angle` that the phase angle for the return trip must be:
+Assuming that the transfer time is the same for the return trip, we can see from @eq:interplanetary-final-phase-angle that the phase angle for the return trip must be:

 :::{math}
 :label: eq:interplanetary-return-phase-angle
 \gamma'_1 = - \gamma_2
 :::

 where the prime superscript indicates that this is for the return trip.
 At arrival to the final planet, the phase angle is equal to $\gamma_2$, so how long must the spacecraft wait for the phase angle to become equal to $\gamma'_1$?
-Using Eq. {eq}`eq:planetary-phase-angle`, where $\gamma_0 = \gamma_2$, we can solve for the wait time:
+Using @eq:planetary-phase-angle, where $\gamma_0 = \gamma_2$, we can solve for the wait time:

 :::{math}
 :label: eq:interplanetary-wait-time-1